- This is the Consilio S/4HANA, which is part of our research study.

 “Simulation runs for the assessment of different scenarios can thus be generated and evaluated over the course of a day, unlike classical MRPs, which require several days.
 “With HANA, the MRP program can work substantially, unlike conventional systems, where such actions are typically shifted to night because of the amount of data,” explains Reibnegger.
 “With MRP Live you always have the latest planning results.”

-ECC was never a good simulation environment, and there is no evidence that S/4HANA will be better.
+ECC was never a proper simulation environment, and there is no evidence that S/4HANA will be better.
 It is extremely rare to find ECC environments that perform simulation, and not enough S/4HANA environments are live to say much of anything about how companies use it.

 Simulation encompasses much more than speed.
 MRP is better simulated in an external system that is designed for simulation.
 This is covered in the book How to Repair Your MRP System.

-Some of the concepts are covered in the following article An Analysis of the Commonly Listed Problems with MRP.
+Some of the concepts are covered in the following article, An Analysis of the Commonly Listed Problems with MRP.

 “A more efficient planning with the MRP Live is also possible for companies with highly complex products, a large number of orders or industries with short-term demand fluctuations.
 As a result, companies can react very quickly and flexibly to new customer requirements during production planning and control, or to exceptional situations in production.”